Jackson916/HUW-Client/README.md

 - User will create a item and be able to edit/delete items.
 - User will be able to show the list of items

+## Project Planning
+- Layed out plan for MVP
+- Created a set schedule for having MVP done by due date
+- Planned how I would work on each section at a time starting with backend then frontend

 ## Wireframes
 Initial wireframes: